 13.4 Reconsideration and review mechanisms for rehabilitation

 Where a client disagrees with a decision regarding their rehabilitation, they have the right to ask for a reconsideration or review of that decision.

-However, under the SRCA the Federal Court has held that a client does have the right to seek a reconsideration or review of a decision to suspend their compensation entitlement in accordance with subsections 36(4) or 37(7) of SRCA.
+A client has the right to seek a reconsideration of a decision to suspend their compensation entitlement in accordance with subsections 36(4) or 37(7) of DRCA.